openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-prebid/android-in-app-bidding-pb-info.md

 rewardedAdUnit?.show()
 ```

 To be notified when a user earns a reward - implement the `RewardedAdUnitListener` interface.
-Now this method will be called when the ad is completed.
+For now this method will be called when the ad is completed.

 ``` kotlin
 fun onUserEarnedReward(rewardedAdUnit: RewardedAdUnit)
 ```

 #### Step 1: Create Rewarded Ad Unit